A Nodal Immersed Finite Element-Finite Difference Method: Implementation

 Earlier work~\cite{Griffith2017} suggested that the fluid-solid coupling is sensitive to the relative grid spacing between the Cartesian grid and structural mesh.
 This ratio of grid spacings, which we call the \emph{mesh factor}, is defined by $\mfac = \frac{\lagrangiandx}{\efac \euleriandx}$, in which the \emph{element factor} $\efac$ is $1$ for linear elements and $2$ for quadratic elements. $\efac$ reflects the fact that nodes are approximately $\lagrangiandx/2$ apart for quadratic elements.
 Specifically, it has been shown that models in which shear stress dominates pressure along the fluid-structure interface give higher accuracy with a relatively coarser structural mesh, whereas pressure-loaded models give higher accuracy with a relatively finer structural mesh compared to the Cartesian grids~\cite{Griffith2017,Lee2021}.

 We also remark that the nodal quadrature rule used for $\Ptwo$ elements is not the typical Newton-Cotes rule used for these elements, because that rule assigns weights of zero to the vertices.
 Instead, we use a composite trapezoid rule, which has positive weights but cannot integrate quadratics exactly.
-Fortunately, as discussed in Theorem~\ref{thm:fully-nodal-ignore-weights}, with nodal coupling (i.e., using nodal quadrature for both interaction and approximating the projection operators) this implementation detail is irrelevant due to the multiplicative cancellation of the quadrature weights.
-In particular, the precision of this quadrature rule has no impact on the results of the overall nodal IFED methodology.
+Fortunately, as discussed in Theorem~\ref{thm:fully-nodal-ignore-weights}, with nodal coupling (i.e., using nodal quadrature for both interaction and approximating the projection operators) this implementation detail is irrelevant because the nodal coupling scheme does not require any nodal quadrature weights.
+In particular, the precision of this nodal quadrature rule has no impact on the results of the overall nodal IFED methodology.

 For our benchmarks, we use various types of boundary conditions, including traction and Dirichlet, on the Cartesian grid.
 Details are described by Griffith~\cite{Griffith2009}.
 Similarly, for the structural mechanics, both traction and Dirichlet boundary conditions are applied on their respective parts of the boundary of the structural mesh.
-However, we use a penalty approach which approximately imposes Dirichlet conditions on the structure along a portion of the fluid-structure interface via penalizing deviations from a prescribed displacement and damping non-zero velocities.
+However, we use a penalty approach that approximately imposes Dirichlet conditions on the structure along a portion of the fluid-structure interface via penalizing deviations from a prescribed displacement and damping non-zero velocities.
 Specifically, we apply a surface traction force

 on the part of $\partial\soliddom$ where Dirichlet conditions are desired.
-Here $\kappa_{\text{D}}$ is a penalty parameter that scales like $\kappa_{\text{D}} \propto \frac{\Delta x}{\left(\Delta t\right)^2}$, and $\eta_{\text{S}}$ is a damping parameter that scales like $\eta_{\text{S}} \propto \frac{\rho}{\Delta t}$.
+Here, $\kappa_{\text{S}}$ is a penalty parameter that scales like $\kappa_{\text{S}} \propto \frac{\Delta x}{\left(\Delta t\right)^2}$, and $\eta_{\text{S}}$ is a damping parameter that scales like $\eta_{\text{S}} \propto \frac{\rho}{\Delta t}$.

 In a similar fashion, penalty methods and damping parameters are used to enforce rigidity in the interior of the structural mesh for some of the benchmarks.
 We achieve this by imposing a body force density of the form